 Private Companies may be limited by shares or by guarantee.
 They are restricted on inviting the public to subscribe to the shares, shares may not be freely negotiated and transferred, and the numbers of shareholders are limited to 50.
 A private company must have at least one Vanuatu resident director and one local secretary.

 Public Companies are required to have at least two directors, one of which must be Vanuatu resident, and a local secretary.
 Shares may be offered to the public, freely negotiated and transferred if bylaws do not state otherwise.

 Details of shareholders and directors of resident companies are publicly disclosed.

 Both private and public companies must hold annual meetings in Vanuatu, file annual returns, and submit audited financial statements if their annual turnover exceeds VUV 20m (≈ USD 180,500).

-Resident companies registered under the Companies Act may be considered exempted.
+Resident companies registered under the Companies Act may be considered exempt.
 This company category is commonly used by companies holding bank, trust or insurance licenses, which must be registered under the Companies Act.
-Exempted companies may have restrictions to do business with residents.
+Exempted companies may have restrictions on doing business with residents.

 Exempted Companies must file financial accounts and annual returns.
 They must have a resident director and must hold annual general meetings.
 But accounts and details of shareholders and directors are not available to the public.

 Offshore Banking in Vanuatu